 As styles go, the bat pack is the new kid on the block.
 Designed like a school backpack, it might suit a youth player because, to them, it will feel natural.
 Even for older players, this pack is a good option because it distributes weight more evenly than other bags.
 It’s built differently, relegating bats to the mesh sleeves on the sides.
 Although that may limit your bat-carrying capacity, it frees up the center compartment for your helmet, gloves and other gear.
 This versatility, and the wide range of options for all ages and skill levels, makes the bat pack one of the most popular choices on the market today.

 Choose packs with reinforced bat sleeves and a sturdy, easy-clean bottom to protect against tears and dirt.
 Check for padding in the straps and a wide back plate to distribute weight adequately.
 And of course, look for added pockets!
 Luckily, bat packs often include pockets for cell phones, wallets, sunglasses, and sometimes laptops.
-You can even protect yourself from teenage shoe-stink with ventilated cleat pockets.
+You can even protect yourself from shoe-stink with ventilated cleat pockets.

 Pro Tip: Spend a little more and choose a bag that may last for multiple seasons.

-For the younger girls who may primarily hit off a tee, generally the term “Tee-Ball” is associated with baseball and anything marked for tee-ball is probably for baseball.
+For the younger girls who may primarily hit off a tee, generally the term “Tee-Ball” or "T-ball" is associated with baseball and anything marked for tee-ball is probably for baseball.
 Baseball Tee-Ball equipment tends to be too small for softball players and unable to be used.
 Baseball Tee-Ball bats tend to dent or break when hitting a softball.

 Glove (with proper two-handed catch)